johlym/johnathan-org/README.md

 ## Deployment

-You can deploy Bridgetown sites on hosts like Render or Vercel as well as tranditional web servers by simply building and copying the output folder to your HTML root.
+You can deploy Bridgetown sites on hosts like Render or Vercel as well as traditional web servers by simply building and copying the output folder to your HTML root.

 > Read the [Bridgetown Deployment Documentation](https://www.bridgetownrb.com/docs/deployment) for more information.